What I Learned as a New Dungeon Master (And Why You Should Try It!)

 As a long time Dungeons & Dragons player, I was always reluctant to try my hand at the most challenging aspect of the game: being a Dungeon Master.
 Like many people, the thought of being the one to actually run the game was intimidating.
 After all, why not just let my friends who are amazing DMs continue to do so?

 So, this isn’t a guide on how to be an amazing DM like Matt Mercer.
 This isn’t even a guide on how to DM in the first place.
 These are my thoughts and experiences as a brand new DM.
 The good, the bad, and the ugly.
 My hope with writing this article is to inspire someone who might be on the fence about DMing for their group, to show them that they aren’t alone in feeling nervous.
-For someone who constantly thinks about all the reasons why they shouldn’t or can’t do it.
-For someone like me.
+Someone who constantly thinks about all the reasons why they shouldn’t or can’t do it.
+Someone like me.

 Dragged down by the rules